 What you get in this adventure:

 - An experienced, certified ski guide with extensive knowledge of the area

 - A full day of backcountry ski touring

 - Technical backcountry ski touring equipment

 - Trip insurance

 How fit do I need to be?

 In order to enjoy this backcountry adventure, you need to have a moderate level of fitness.
 You will be on your feet for a full day.
-While there is terrain for all skill levels at Mount Baker, you will need to manage controlled descents in variable conditions.
+While there is terrain for all skill levels around Snoqualmie, you will need to manage controlled descents in variable conditions.
 All participants should feel comfortable on challenging blur or black level resort runs and be able to carry a loaded daypack while skinning up variable degrees of terrain.